jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 # ARTICLE X Seal

-The seal of the corporation shall bear the name of the corporation, the year of its organization and such other device, if any, as the Board of Directors may determine.
+The seal of the Corporation shall bear the name of the Corporation, the year of its organization and such other device, if any, as the Board of Directors may determine.

-# ARTICLE XII Fiscal Year
+# ARTICLE XI Fiscal Year

-The fiscal year of the corporation shall be the twelve month period ending with the last day of May.
+The fiscal year of the Corporation shall be the twelve month period ending with the last day of May.

 # ARTICLE XII Checks and Other Instruments

-Checks, notes, drafts and other instruments for the payment of money drawn or endorsed in the name of the corporation may be signed by any officer or officers or person or persons authorized by the Directors to sign the same.
+Checks, notes, drafts and other instruments for the payment of money drawn or endorsed in the name of the Corporation may be signed by any officer or officers or person or persons authorized by the Directors to sign the same.
 No officer or person shall sign any such instrument as aforesaid unless authorized by the Directors to do so.

-Checks, notes, drafts and other instruments for the payment of money drawn or endorsed in the name of the corporation, in amounts \$10,000 and greater, must be signed by the Treasurer and one other Officer as determined by the Board of Directors.
+Checks, notes, drafts and other instruments for the payment of money drawn or endorsed in the name of the Corporation, in amounts \$10,000 and greater, must be signed by the Treasurer and one other Officer as determined by the Board of Directors.
 Financial transfers between Broomstones, Inc. accounts shall be excluded from the aforementioned.